The Mirror Has Two Faces: Plot

 Before sunrise, Gregory goes to Rose's apartment.
 He tells Rose he loves her and insists that the night she tried to initiate sex, he only pulled away because of how desperately he wanted her.
 They kiss, mutually confessing their love as Puccini plays on a neighbor's turntable.
 When Gregory says he wants to be married to her, she reminds him they are still married.
 As the sun comes up, they catch a taxi home.

 Production

-Barbra Streisand initially asked other directors to direct the film, including Robert Zemeckis and Herbert Ross, but they all turned it down possibly due to Streisand having a reputation for being difficult to work with, she ultimately decided to direct the film by herself instead.
+Barbra Streisand initially asked other directors to direct the film, including Robert Zemeckis and Herbert Ross, but they all turned it down possibly due to Streisand having a reputation for being difficult to work with; she ultimately decided to direct the film by herself instead.
 The film had a troubled production, with filming delays and more than a dozen cast or crew members fired or leaving the production.
-Notably, Dudley Moore was fired in early November after failing to remember his lines, being replaced by George Segal, while cinematographer Dante Spinotti and film editor Alan Heim dropped out on their own.
+Notably, Dudley Moore was fired in early November after failing to remember his lines, which was later found to be due to the onset of the progressive brain disorder progressive supranuclear palsy (PSP), a condition that eventually led to his death.
+He was replaced by George Segal, while cinematographer Dante Spinotti and film editor Alan Heim dropped out on their own.